braydonf/nostr-key-change/README.md

 At a minimum this includes the revocation of a private key.
 Clients give warning that the key is compromised.
 Relays and clients reject future events from a revoked key and may delete existing events.

-Also defined is a protocol for a user to be able to remember an associated a public key for another user.
+Also defined is a protocol for a user to be able to remember an associated public key for another user.
 In the event that a private key of the other user is compromised, the user is able to identity who it was and how to go about recovering from the compromise.
 This includes an ability to remember the original name, NIP-05 identification, website, migration keys and other associated metadata.
 Client implementations can provide various strategies to help that recovery, starting as simple as displaying that the key has been compromised.

 There are two new events introduced: